Can I Move My IRA To An Offshore Account?

 Individual Retirement Accounts (IRAs) have become one of the primary ways Americans save for retirement in America, providing tax advantages to millions.
 These accounts may be set up with banks, insurers, and brokerage houses; but sometimes the question arises: Can I move my IRA to an offshore account?

 Moving an IRA offshore may sound appealing due to perceived tax benefits or asset protection; however, doing so involves careful consideration in order to avoid legal and financial complications.
-This article explores the feasibility of such an offshore transfer as well as any related legal landscape as well as any possible advantages or disadvantages of doing so.
+This post explores the feasibility of such an offshore transfer as well as any related legal landscape as well as any possible advantages or disadvantages of doing so.

 Understanding Individual Retirement Accounts